1. Preparing an Annotated Bibliography|

 In preparation for the peer review sessions you must distribute copies of your draft (including all footnotes and the bibliography) to each of your student readers and the instructor.
 You must also collect thesis drafts from each of your peer group members.

 Before the session you must read each draft carefully while making detailed comments.
 These may relate to organization, strength and originality of the argument, use of evidence, presentation of existing historiography, writing style, usage, grammar, punctuation, and citation of sources, among other points.
 Of course, it should be understood that these are rough drafts and therefore still works in progress.
 Nevertheless, the thoroughness and care that you offer in your constructive criticism will be valuable to other thesis writers.
 Going through this process will likewise be helpful to you as you finish your own theses.
 The timely submission of the draft is a requirement of the course, but the draft itself is not a graded assignment.

 When we meet in our groups, we will move through each draft one by one and each reader will briefly offer his or her impressions, questions, or suggestions.
 Each student will collect his or her draft copies (with comments) at the end of the class.

 The first draft of the thesis for peer review is due in class on Thursday, 14 November

 6. Final Thesis|

-Your thesis should be 25-30 pages and based original research.
+Your thesis should be 25-30 pages of text and based original research.
 The

 narrative of your paper (the presentation of facts or historical chronology)